mjhxmjh/nc_news_backend/README.md

 # Northcoders News API #

-This is the backend codabase for my news app built using React.
+This is the backend codebase for my news app built using React.